sojackyso/neighborhood-map/README.md

 #### Change padding from px --> em --> %
 padding: 2% allows inherited property of padding.
 This resolved the gap.

+4. At 862px, the footer-container cut-off the footer info.
+#### Adjust footer-container to 50%
+This resolved the display issue and looks clean.

 # Preparing for Commit
 Not committing node_modules folder (lots of files)